 Columbus, OH 43220

-An agency that provides trauma-informed mental health care focusing on children, adults and families who have experienced sexual abuse/trafficking, while also making services available to those with anxiety, depression, PTSD and addiction.
-Their scope of expertise is offering equine (horse) assisted psychotherapy, where clients can interact with horses as part of their treatment plan.
+An agency that provides trauma-informed mental health care focusing on children, adults, and families who have experienced sexual abuse/trafficking, while also making services available to those with anxiety, depression, PTSD, and addiction.
+Their scope of expertise is offering equine assisted psychotherapy, where clients can interact with horses as part of their treatment plan.

-This is a national network providing support, resources, housing, protection to victims of human trafficking, street prostitution, homeless and vulnerable youth.
-SWITCH advocates and works towards awareness, enforcement, community connections and prevention programs.
+This is a national network providing support, resources, housing, protection to victims of human trafficking, street prostitution, homelessness, and vulnerable youth.
+SWITCH advocates and works towards awareness, enforcement, community connections, and prevention programs.

 Several assessment tools that are well established and validated are available to identify human trafficking victims.
 They include: